 An accommodation is unreasonable:

 If you feel a request is unreasonable, discuss your concerns with Disability Services.
 If there is a difference of opinion, the College will consult with appropriate department administrators and make a determination regarding the appropriateness of the accommodation.

 TestingStudents may need test accommodations such as extra time, a distraction-reduced environment, a test reader and/or scribe or access to adaptive software.
 You may work with your student to set up these arrangements or you may choose to use the Library Testing Services to provide accommodations.

-Testing Accommodations Request form.
+Testing Request Form.
 If the date of an exam changes, notify the Edison State Library at 937.778.7950, as soon as possible to ensure that a proctor will be present to assist the student.

 Tests are scheduled as close as possible to the date and time that the test is given in the classroom.
 However, it may be necessary to begin a test earlier, later or on a different day in order to accommodate a student's classes and/or work schedule.